hipspay/hips-android-sdk-mpos/README.md

 # Demo app
 ----
 This git repository contains a demo app for development reference.
+If you need test cards and test terminals, they can be ordered here: [Hips Store](http://hips.com/store)

 # Usage
 ----